 Forget the bottled garbage sold at your local liquor store.
 (Pssst!
-Jose Cuervo’s Original Margarita Mix has a whopping 28 grams of sugar per 4 fluid ounces!)
-How real margaritas are made is with fresh lime juice (splurge on a bottle that lists lime juice as the main ingredient and no preservatives and flavors) and one part orange liqueur, like Cointreau (skip on the sugar).
+Jose Cuervo’s Original Margarita Mix has a whopping 110 calories and 28 grams of sugar per 4 fluid ounces!)
+How real margaritas are made is with fresh lime juice (splurge on a bottle that lists lime juice as the main ingredient and no preservatives and artificial flavors) and one part orange liqueur, like Cointreau (skip on the sugar).
+You’ll only save 16 calories, but, more importantly, you’ll be free of 17 grams of hangover-inducing sugar.
 And to keep the fiesta going, enjoy your marg on the rocks with one of these 9 Nutritionist-Approved Chipotle Orders.

 Zevia Sparkling Water, Cucumber Lemon